tojaarek/goit-js-hw-07/readme.md

 Live preview https://tojaarek.github.io/goit-js-hw-07/

+# Acceptance criteria
+1. goit-js-hw-07 repository created.
+2. In your submitted homework, there are two links: to the source files and your working page on GitHub Pages.
+3. During live page visits, there are no errors or warnings generated in the console.
+4. Clear and descriptive names of variables and functions.
+5. Code formatted with Prettier.
+6. Download the startup files with the ready layout and attached script files for each task.
+Copy them into your project.

+<b>In the gallery-items.js file, there is an array called galleryItems, which contains objects with information about images: small (preview), original (large) and description.
+It has already been added to each of the project's JS files.</b>

 # Task 1 - Image gallery

 Create a gallery with the ability to click on its items and view full size images in a modal window.
+Check out the demo video of the gallery.

 Do this task in the 01-gallery.html and 01-gallery.js files.
 Break it down into several subtasks: